TaoLearning/Thought-Leadership-Guide/README.md

 7. Thought leadership is an expertise in a specialized field which also serves to advance that field as it is known.
 8. A striking point of view that sparks further thought and action.
 9. Providing relevant, actionable insights on emerging issues and trends.

+# Key Attributes of Thought Leadership
+We found that today’s thought leadership content is far different from it’s traditional stereotype.
+It no longer has to be peer reviewed, counter-initiative or even collaboratively produced.
+In fact these, traditional notions of thought leadership such as “peer-reviewed” (42%), “provocative” (36%) and “counter-intuitive” (36%) were cited by the majority as only moderately important.

+The key is insightful, forward-looking content that’s timely, relevant, impactful and engaging.
+Thought leadership consumers cited “insightful” (96%), “relevant” (91%), “forward-looking” (91%) and “impactful” (89%) as extremely important or very important attributes of thought leadership.
+It also has to be actionable, original and concise – all of which out-ranked the more traditional notions listed earlier.